julianchingy/weighted-apportionment/README.md

 This is the code used to run the experiments for the Bundestag Case Study section in the paper titled "Apportionment with Weighted Seats"..

-## Folder structure.
+## Repository structure.

-Here are some details on the contents of this folder.
+Here are some details on the contents of this repository.

 `main.py` - This is the script to run the experiments.